apache/parquet-format/VariantShredding.md

 ```

-The corresponding Parquet schema with “a” and “b” as leaf types is:
+The corresponding Parquet schema with "a" and "b" as leaf types is:

 ```
 optional group variant_col {